 Along my path to becoming a more educated horse person, I learned a common-sense truth that follows me to this very day: the most effective way to whisper to a horse is in fact to LISTEN.

 If you're not a horse-person, you'd be amazed at how much horses communicate - to each other and even to humans.
 If you know how to listen, and how to interpret their body language, you would be an adequate interpreter of these amazing creatures.
 It's not a secret other-wordly skill.
 Just be quiet enough and sensitive enough, learn the body language signs, and the world of horses will open up to you in a most organic manner.

-So here we are in my first official entry of my blog entitled "Horse Listening".
-My intention for the blog is not to necessarily expound upon incredible lessons, or pass on fantastic secrets and techniques, or even to tell you that I know anything of great significance.
+So here we are at my first official entry of my blog entitled "Horse Listening".
+My intention for the blog is not to necessarily convince you that there is only one way to ride a horse.
+In fact, quite the contrary!
 In this world of electronic communication, I want to stick to a timeless, ancient source of education: I just want to ramble!
 In a sense, I want to put forth a proposal, if you will, about a topic that has my attention at the moment.
-And then I just want to Listen.

 I am hoping to open discussion about many and varied topics related to horses, riding, dressage and ultimately, life.
 Because if there is anything that the horses have taught me, it is that EVERYTHING about horses has a human parallel and every growth (and setback?) we gain through the horse world can be mirrored in our own lives.
 And the more we think we know about horses (and life), the more we discover that we in fact know so little.
 Each can be an ever-learning and developing process, and there's stuff to be learned from everyone....